 Declarative build instructions/definitions

-BuildStream provides a flexible and extensible framework for the modelling of software build pipelines in a declarative YAML format, which allows you to manipulate filesystem data in a controlled, reproducible sandboxed environment.
+BuildStream provides a a flexible and extensible framework for the modelling of software build pipelines in a declarative YAML format, which allows you to manipulate filesystem data in a controlled, reproducible sandboxed environment.

 Support for developer and integrator workflows

 BuildStream provides traceability and reproducibility for integrators handling stacks of hundreds/thousands of components, as well as workspace features and shortcuts to minimise cycle-time for developers.

 BuildStream can cache previous builds and track changes to source file content and build/config commands.
 BuildStream only rebuilds the things that have changed.